GameTechDev/MaskedOcclusionCulling/README.md

 ## Requirements

-This code is mainly optimized for the AVX2 instruction set, and some AVX specific instructions are required for best performance.
+This code is mainly optimized for the AVX-512 and AVX2 instruction sets, and some AVX specific instructions are required for best performance.
 However, we also provide
 SSE 4.1 and SSE 2 implementations for backwards compatibility.
 The appropriate implementation will be chosen during run-time based on the CPU's capabilities.

 ## Notes on build time

 The code is optimized for runtime performance and may require a long time to compile due to heavy code inlining.
 This can be worked around by compiling a library file.
-An alternative solution is to disable *whole program optimizations* for the `MaskedOcclusionCulling.cpp` and `MaskedOcclusionCullingAVX2.cpp` files.
+An alternative solution is to disable *whole program optimizations* for the `MaskedOcclusionCulling.cpp`, `MaskedOcclusionCullingAVX2.cpp` and `MaskedOcclusionCullingAVX512.cpp` files.
 It does not impact runtime performance, but greatly reduces the time of program linking.

 ## <a name="cs"></a>Notes on coordinate systems and winding